makandra/geordi/README.md

 - *Options:* Any unknown option will be passed through to Cucumber, e.g. `--format=pretty`.
 Make sure to connect option and value with an equals sign, i.e. have each option a contiguous string.

-- *VNC:* By default, test browsers will run in a VNC session.
-When using a headless test browser anyway, you can disable VNC by setting `use_vnc: false` in `.geordi.yml` in the project root.

 - In order to limit processes in a parallel run, you can set an environment variable like this: `PARALLEL_TEST_PROCESSORS=6 geordi cucumber`